ni/arbitrary-session-management/README.md

    - [nidmm_measurement_with_logger](src/examples/nidmm_measurement_with_logger/README.md)
    - [teststand_sequence](src/examples/teststand_sequence/README.md)

-4. Start the server and run the example workflows as described in the respective `README.md`s.
+4. Start the server and run the example workflows as described in the respective `README.md`.

-When you run the server and examples, you'll observe that the TestStand sequence logs data to the same log file.
+Running the server and examples, it can be observed that the TestStand sequence logs data to the same log file.
 In the setup section, the log file is opened, and in the main section, the same file session is shared and used across both measurement steps.
 This demonstrates file session sharing among measurement plugins.

 ## Step-by-Step Implementation Guide for Arbitrary Session Management

 The following steps provide a detailed guide for implementing session sharing for arbitrary resources such as instruments, files, databases, or other custom resources across measurement plugins.
 This approach uses gRPC for communication.

-These steps will guide you to:

-- Define the proto file for the arbitrary functions
+1. Define the proto file for the functions of the arbitrary resource
-- Implement the server-side logic
+1. Implement the gRPC server-side logic
-- Implement the client-side logic
+1. Implement the gRPC client-side logic
-- Use client within measurement plugins to communicate with the custom gRPC service created.
+1. Use the gRPC client in Measurement Plugins to use the arbitrary resource through its gRPC service.

 ---

-### Define the Proto File for the Intended Arbitrary Functionalities
+### Define the proto file for the functions of the arbitrary resource

 The first step is to define a `.proto` file.
-In this implementation, we use a custom gRPC server for handling session-based functionalities.
+In this implementation, a custom gRPC server is used to handle session-based functionalities.

 A [sample.proto](src/server/json_logger.proto) file is provided in the `server` directory.
 This example demonstrates how to define a gRPC service for **session-managed logging of measurement data**.
-This means you can use the same approach to expose other resources, like database connections, hardware locks, or network streams, and share those resources across different measurement plugins.
+This means one can use the same approach to expose other resources, like instruments, database connections, hardware locks, or network streams, and share those resources across different Measurement Plugins.

-Before you begin, make sure you're familiar with the basics of gRPC in Python and how .proto files define the structure of messages and services used in communication between clients and servers.
+~~Before you begin, make sure you're familiar with the basics of gRPC in Python and how .proto files define the structure of messages and services used in communication between clients and servers.~~

+It is essential to familiarize with basics of gRPC in Python using the following resources,

 #### References